interrogator/corpkit/README.md

 * Use `interrogator()` output or subset of output as target or reference corpus
 * and so on ...

-Included here is a sample project, `orientation`, which you can run in order to familiarise yourself with the `corpkit` module.
-It uses a corpus of paragraphs of the NYT containing the word *risk*.
+Included here is `orientation/orientation.ipynb`, which is a Jupyter Notebook version of this readme.
+In `orientation/data` is a sample corpus of paragraph from *The New York Times* containing the word *risk*.
 Due to size restrictions, This data only includes parse trees (no dependencies), and isn't included in the pip package.
+With the notebook and the data, you can easily run all the code in this document yourself.

 <a name="installation"></a>
 ## Installation